 Children always offer a fresh perspective, and it can be especially interesting when hearing their perspective of YOU.
 I’ve heard many descriptions of myself from my children.
-I’ve been aged at 100 years old on a kindergarten Mother’s Day questionnaire.
-I’ve been told I have a beautiful voice when, trust me, only a loving child would say such a thing.
-And I’m supposedly famous, since my picture is on both Facebook and my website.
+A couple of my favorites are that I’ve been aged at 100 years old on a kindergarten Mother’s Day questionnaire and I’m supposedly famous, since my picture is on both Facebook and my website.

 Some descriptions I never want to forget.
 Some I’d prefer to forget, but should own up to and learn from.
 Others just make me laugh.
 Take this description of me, for example:

 “You are just so strong.”